 - A former unpaid/family caregiver for someone with Alzheimer’s disease or a related dementia

-- Able to commit to at least 6 months of regular contact with a mentee
+- Able to commit to at least 6 months of mentorship

 - Comfortable with basic technology (phone calls, email, Zoom)